Dhi13man/auto_vpn_connect/README.md

 #### External Dependencies

-- [Pritunl VPN Client](https://docs.pritunl.com/docs/command-line-interface): Used for connecting, disconnecting to VPNs (only supported VPN type as of now)
+- [Pritunl VPN Client](https://docs.pritunl.com/docs/command-line-interface): Used for connecting, disconnecting to VPNs (only supported VPN Client type as of now)

 ## Build